chris-pearce/scally/layout/README.md

 ## Namespace

-All layout classes and settings are prefixed with `l-` so that they're easily identifiable e.g.
+All layout classes, settings, and filenames are prefixed with `l-` so that they're easily identifiable e.g.

 - `.l-grid`
 - `$l-grid-apply-at-breakpoints`
+- `_l-grid.scss`